dheerajrhegde/precisionfarming-old/README.md

 ### Tools

-decrease_ph and increase_ph - These are simple python functions annotated with @tool and does a predefined mathematical calculation on the about of chemicals to use to alter the PH to desired levels.
+<p> decrease_ph and increase_ph - These are simple python functions annotated with @tool and does a predefined mathematical calculation on the about of chemicals to use to alter the PH to desired levels. <p>

 get_weather_data - This uses the "weatherapi" API to get 7 day forecast for the location provided